krsyoung/krsyoung/HUG.md

 4. Acting as a team, delivering as a team and celebrating as a team.
 Each member must lift the team up.
 5. I expect a lot of you, but I'll never expect more of you than I expect of myself.
 6. Digging deep when necessary but avoiding it whenever possible.
-7. Leaders should lead by doing and setting the bar.
+7. Leaders should lead and set the bar by doing.

 ## One-on-ones